NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/snapmirror.html.markdown

 * `destination_aggregate_name` - (Optional) The aggregate in which the volume will be created.
 If not provided, Cloud Manager chooses the best aggregate for you.
 * `provider_volume_type` - (Optional) The underlying cloud provider volume type.
 For AWS: ['gp3', 'gp2', 'io1', 'st1', 'sc1'].
 For Azure: ['Premium_LRS','Standard_LRS','StandardSSD_LRS'].
 For GCP: ['pd-balanced', 'pd-ssd','pd-standard']
 * `capacity_tier` - (Optional) The volume's capacity tier for tiering cold data to object storage: ['S3', 'Blob', 'cloudStorage'].
 The default values for each cloud provider are as follows: Amazon => 'S3', Azure => 'Blob', GCP => 'cloudStorage'.
 If none, the capacity tier won't be set on volume creation.
+* `iops` - (Optional, Forces new resource) The number of IOPS to provision for the volume.
+* `throughput` - (Optional, Forces new resource) The throughput to provision for the volume.

 ## Attributes Reference